For information on bridge and ferry closures:

 Click here to access Drought Assistance Information

-If you believe you may have contracted the COVID-19 virus ( returned travellers/had contact with a confirmed case/showing symptoms: fever, sore throat, dry cough and shortness of breath) you should:- call HealthDirect 1800 022 222 or- call the Murrumbidgee COVID-19 Hotline 1800 831 099 or- contact/phone your GP, advise them in advance if you have symptoms
+If you believe you may have contracted the COVID-19 virus:- call HealthDirect 1800 022 222 or- call Murrumbidgee Hotline 1800 831 099 or- contact/phone your GP, advise them in advance if you have symptoms.

 Click here for COVID-19 Virus Information - NSW Health